 Jessica has been with A Child’s Hope Spokane since September of 2017.
 Her current roles include Case Manager, Foster Home Licensor, and Trainer.
 She has a heart for working with children and families.
 Over the past 10 years she has worked with various agencies that serve these populations including Head Start, Vanessa Behan, Excelsior Youth Center, YMCA, and Frontier Behavioral Health.
 She has a Bachelor’s Degree in Psychology and a Master’s Degree in Social Work from Eastern Washington University.
 Jessica became TBRI certified in April 2019, and looks forward to implementing the skills she learned with the families with whom she works.
-She and her husband live in North Spokane with their baby boy, Karson, and their fur babies.
+She and her husband live in North Spokane with their son, Karson, and their fur babies.
 Jessica enjoys running, cross-fit, spending time at Priest Lake, and traveling.
 She feels extremely fortunate to be a part of A Child’s Hope, as it allows her to be involved in the lives of amazing children and families as well as getting to witness how God can impact and change the lives of those with whom she works.